 Koalas are marsupials that live in eucalypt forests in New South Wales, Queensland, Victoria and South Australia.
 Koalas are fussy eaters, eating only a few types of eucalypt leaves.
 They eat up to one kilogram of leaves each day.
 Their diet consists mainly of a certain type of eucalyptus leaf which is poisonous to other animals.
 From a young age, Koala joeys are fed a form of fecal matter called pap that helps them to digest the leaves...

 Microbats are mammals - the only mammals capable of flying a sustained distance.
-During summer and autumn, microbats go into a feeding frenzy as they fatten up on insects to see them through the coming winter.
+During summer and autumn, microbats go into a feeding frenzy as they fatten up on insects to help them survive the winter.
 Once the nights become cooler and the insects disappear, microbats lower their body temperature and go into a state of mini hibernation until their food returns in spring.
-Microbats can eat as much as 40% of their own body weight in a single night or several hundred insects per hour.
+Microbats can eat as much as 40% of their own body weight in a si..

-Sugar Gliders live in the trees and glide between them thanks to flaps of skin between their front and back legs.
-These small animals live in eastern and northern Australia and nest in tree hollows or nest boxes.
+Sugar Gliders live in the trees and glide between them using flaps of skin between their front and back legs.
+These small marsupials live in eastern and northern Australia and nest in tree hollows or nest boxes.
 Adults can weigh as little as 150 grams.
 They are grey to brown with a prominent dark stripe over their foreheads, and have prehensile tails which they use to grip on to branches.
 In June, sugar gliders begin mating.
 The female w..